Boulder08/chunknorris/README.md

 - Default: 64 for aomenc, automatic (encoder defined) for svt-av1 and x265, 40 for rav1e

 **--x265cl**: Defines a string of parameters to feed to x265 in addition to the preset.
 Remember to use the equal sign and double quotes, and there is no sanity check!
 The parameters you enter will override the ones from the default settings and selected presets.
+** NOTE: due to some weird Python issue with command line parameters, you must add a whitespace at the end of the string if it contains only one parameter without an argument.
+For example --x265cl "--no-cutree ".
 - Example: --x265cl "--no-sao --rskip 0"
 - Default: None